Towards a real distributed social network protocol

 If we don't trust a single company with our data, if any single repository would be too much of an attraction, then we need instead dozens, hundreds of repositories: we need domains and servers, just as we have web sites and web servers, or email addresses and email servers.
 Each server will hold our social connections -- not a single true representation, but whatever facet of our personality we wish to represent via that identity.
 In fact, using an ID like name@domain.com -- similar to email addresses -- would not be a bad start.

 To free us from the giant honeypots of isolated, centralized social networks, what we need is the protocol that would allow these systems to communicate -- in the same way that we each have an email address on a different server, but all email addresses can contact each other, we need distributed identity that can communicate via a protocol.
 In the early days of the Internet, services like AOL, Prodigy and Compuserve overcame the lack of a unified protocol by building rich walled gardens.
-In the evolution of the social web, it is time to make that same leap.
-Social Network A must be able to talk to Social Network B as a peer.
+In the evolution of the social web, it is time to make that same leap. social network A must be able to talk to social network B as a peer.

 The basics of a true open graph protocol